 Cloud computing also helps you keep up with–or even gain an edge over–competitors.
 According to an Intuit study entitled “Small Business Success in the Cloud,” last year 37% of small businesses were “fully adapted to the cloud,” but that number is growing quickly.
 78% of small businesses are expected to be cloud-acclimated by 2020.
 Don’t get left behind!

 Automate as many routine tasks as you can to cut costs and save precious time.
-These tasks may include everything from invoicing and paying bills to scheduling social media updates and email campaigns to managing customer support requests.
+These tasks may include everything from invoicing and paying bills to schedule social media updates and email campaigns to managing customer support requests.

 In “How to Automate Your Business for Fast Growth,” Randy Clark recommends, “Automate the easiest processes first.
 Pick rote tasks where there is no human value-add.”
 He also advises to “start small”: pick one or two tasks in which automation will provide a large ROI.
 Once these initial tasks are automated, you can move on to the next few.